 The Harvard Global Institute (HGI) was established by President Drew Faust in October 2015, with support from the Dalian Wanda Group and its chairman, Wang Jianlin.
 HGI builds on Harvard’s long-standing global academic tradition by supporting scholarship and programs that promote cross-discipline, University-wide collaborative efforts to address major global challenges.
 In Faust’s words, the Institute’s goal is to “leverage [Harvard’s] extraordinary intellectual and programmatic strengths … [toward a] more intentional strategy of global engagement.”
-In its first year, HGI established itself as one of the president’s key initiatives to convene faculty across Harvard to research and offer solutions to the world’s most pressing challenges.
+HGI has established itself as one of the president’s key initiatives to convene faculty across Harvard to research and offer solutions to the world’s most pressing challenges.

 Today, these challenges—such as climate change, migration, and urbanization—pose problems that cross disciplinary, institutional, and national boundaries.
 HGI creates opportunities for Harvard faculty and students to explore solutions through rigorous research and by strengthening relationships with scholars and students overseas.